JiriKrblich/English4Designer/02-first-impression/02-first-impression.md

 > **!Warning:** work on this page is only for presentation purpose

+### Hi!
+My name is Jiří Krblich and I'm generalist in visual design!

 ![[static/me.jpg]]

-Hi!
-My name is Jiří Krblich and I'm generalist in visual design, but mainly graphic & motion designer for multimedia projects like movie, commercials or television.
+... but mainly graphic & motion designer for multimedia projects like movie, commercials or television.

+But what it means?

 ### How I started?